Employability

 Focus of Working Group

 We are living in fast-paced, dynamic, and uncertain times where economic, societal, and global needs are rapidly changing and where a highly skilled adaptable workforce is essential.
 A strong knowledge economy needs opportunities for lifelong skills development, which matches the skills needs of employers, both now and in the future.
-These skills provide the attitude and ability to recognise and pursue opportunities for new value creation and problem solving addressing the challenges of our time.
-Continuous innovation and agility in higher education and research is required to futureproof the graduate pipeline allowing society and industry to flourish and develop continuously.
+These skills allow for new value creation and problem solving addressing the challenges of our time.
+Continuous innovation and agility in higher education and research is required to futureproof the graduate pipeline with the skills that will allow society and industry to flourish and develop continuously.

-- Improve the visibility and recognition of the value of careers and employability services in CG universities;
+• Improve the visibility and recognition of the value of careers and employability services across CG universities;

-- Prepare students for the 21st century global labour market and lifelong learning.
+• Prepare students for the 21st century global labour market and lifelong learning through the acquisition of key future skills.

-- Develop a good practice framework for Careers Services working as consultants to academics (teachers, researchers, programme directors, academics) and facilitators of academic-enterprise engagement.
+• Develop a good practice framework for Careers Services working as consultants to academics (teachers, researchers, programme directors) and acting as facilitators of academic-enterprise engagement.

-- Define key future skills and explore how to support students to develop these both within and outside the curriculum, including tailoring to different groups (e.g., students, doctoral students, international students, and students with the status of refugees).
+• Using our defined key future skills, explore how to support students to develop these both within and outside the curriculum, including tailoring to different student groups (e.g., students, doctoral students, international students, and students with the status of refugees).

-- Increase our awareness and understanding of micro-credentials and open badges and the opportunities they present for careers, employability, and skills development within CG Universities.
+• Increase our awareness and understanding of micro-credentials and the opportunities they present for careers, employability, and skills development within CG universities.

 Recent highlights